-The most recent scientific knowledge says there was no disease – until we began eating grains and dairy.
+The most recent scientific knowledge says there was no disease – until we began eating grains and milk products.

-So how can milk and cookies be good for us?
+So why are we told that ‘milk and cookies are good for us’ …?
 The science says we must suspect these foods as major causes of chronic disease like diabetes, cancers, heart conditions, thyroid disorders (including obesity) – and many others.

 So what is the ideal diet for Homo sapiens, humans?
 Where do you find that?
 Food pyramid charts?
 A nutritionist?
 Health websites?
 Your doctor?
 The side of a cereal pack?